-It is the eve prior to the day set aside for thanks.
+It is the month set aside for thanks.

 Is my dwelling on the past or fretting over the future keeping me from the present?